Lecture Notes in Cosmology: The kη ≪ 1 limit

 \begin{ex} Combine the above equations and show that:

 \end{ex}

 \hrulefill

-Hence, the coupling between electrons and photons is so efficient that it washes out the quadrupole and higher moments of the temperature fluctuations and all the polarisation moments.
-Moreover, it tightly couples photons and baryons in a single fluid with velocity $V_\gamma = V_{\rm b}$.
+Physically, the coupling between free electrons and photons is so efficient that it ``washes away'' the quadrupole and higher moments of the temperature fluctuations and all the polarization moments.
+Moreover, it glues photons and baryons into a single fluid with velocity $V_\gamma = V_{\rm b}$.

+Finally, we are left with only the equation for the monopole, already discussed, and that for the velocity, for photons: